tedjames/squad-jarvis/README.md

-# Squad AI Mortar Calculator aka JARVIS
+# Squad AI Assistant aka JARVIS

+## a completely hands free, voice activated AI assistant for mortar calculations and other custom AI commands to be used in Squad - a modern military simulation PC game by OWI.

-Be advised, this project is still under development.
+_<small>Be advised, this project is still under development.
 This has ONLY been tested on MacOS, and not on Windows.
+This project is also not affiliated in any way with OWI (offworld industries) or any other companies.</small>_

+_<small>This is a personal project by Miyamoto (in-game name) and often used on the 7th Gothic server if you want to join and see it in action!</small>_

-Please report issues here on Github if you run into any bugs!
+**Please report issues here on Github if you run into any bugs!**

 ![image](./screenshot.png)

+## Core Features

+- Quickly calculate fire missions with coordinates using just your voice
+- Fire Mission Manager: Save current target with a custom name to view in a list of available targets.
+Uses AI to efficiently and easily manage a list of targets.
+- TTS (text to speech): Announces elevation, azimut and other useful information upon calculating a fire mission or executing a custom command.
+- VAD (voice activity detection): Detects when you're done talking and then processes your commands accordingly.
+- Wake word detection: Activate your AI assistant by saying "Jarvis" or any other compatible wake word (check out the README for more details)

 ## How to use

-This is a Python script that uses Picovoice, OpenAI Whisper and GPT-4o structured outputs to start listening/activate commands upon stating 'Jarvis' (or any compatible hotword), transcribe your voice and convert it into specific commands for a mortar calculator.
+This is a Python script that uses Picovoice, OpenAI Whisper and GPT-4o structured outputs to start listening/activate commands upon stating 'Jarvis' (or any compatible hotword), transcribe your voice and convert it into specific commands for a mortar calculator / generalized AI assistant for Squad.

 Just say something like,"Hey Jarvis, set mortar position to foxtrot 3 2 1 4" or "Jarvis, fire mission at indigo 11 1 3 6" and the script will set the mortar position or fire mission respectively.